 - School and community-based outreach events to encourage parent participation in safe, active transportation.

-Currently, the program has expanded and services all 9 public health districts across the state.
+Currently, the program has expanded to serve schools across the state.
 The program is available to all school districts in the state of Mississippi.
 The Safe Routes STARS Program is taught primarily in public and private schools but is also available to community organizations throughout Mississippi.
 To arrange a Safe Routes STARS event, please use our event request form.

 Services provided free of cost by the Mississippi State Department of Health